-- As far as practicable, stopes are to be fired between 1.30 2.30pm. - The MIC is selected based on the procedures outlined above in s7.2.2 to achieve an acceptably low level of vibration while maximising the efficiency of the blast.
+- As far as practicable, production blasts with a predicted PPV of greater than 2 mm/s are to be fired between 1.30 2.30pm.
+Production blasts with a predicted PPV of less than 2 mm/s may be fired during the morning (7.00am 8.00am) and evening (7.00pm 8.00pm) blast windows. - The MIC is selected based on the procedures outlined above in section 8.2.2 to achieve an acceptably low level of vibration while maximising the efficiency of the blast.
 For about one third of the production blasts in the mid to upper levels of the orebody, a charge weight of less than 20kg per delay will be required, with a further one third of production blasts able to be fired with 20-30kg per delay.
 These reduced charge weights may be achieved by decking.
 At the bottom of the mine, the remaining productions blasts can be mined with a single column of explosives and an MIC of around 30kg per delay. - OGNZL uses IKON electronic detonators, recognising the need to control vibration magnitude and duration.
 These can be programmed for between 1 millisecond out to 15,000 milliseconds (note that the conditions of consent limit the maximum delay to 8050 milliseconds). - The above routine protocols have come about after extensive modelling and trial blasting; there is a check process for each stope blast design.
 If there is a need to increase the size of patterns above and beyond standard practice, blast plans are sent to Heilig and Partners Pty Ltd for review.